OSMCha/osmcha-frontend/README.md

     * `gh-pages` branch handles the build for `dev` stack.

 5. (optional) If you want to see the new changes on a `staging` or `prod` stack.
 You will need to draft a new github release.
-Increment the patch number to indicate the server for change.
+We use a convention to append `-server` to the current version tag for the server to consume the build and separate concerns.
-    * for eg. if the version npm module version was `v0.16.0`.
+    * for eg. if the version npm module version was `v0.16.3`.
-    * draft a github release with a tag `v0.16.1`.
-(Note the increment)
+    * draft a github release with a tag `v0.16.3-server`.
+(Note the -server part)
-    * supply this version number to the server.
+    * supply this version tag to the server.
     * Refer to githubs [article](https://help.github.com/articles/creating-releases/) for creating releases.